Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Data residency US/EU optional (enterprise) US by default

-For pure-English RAG at high volume, OpenAI wins on price and speed.
-For multilingual RAG (especially where content and queries are Spanish/Portuguese/French), Embed v3 usually delivers better recall.
+For pure-English RAG at high volume, OpenAI wins on price.
+For multilingual RAG — especially Spanish, Portuguese, or French — Embed v3 usually delivers better recall.

-Testing with documents in several languages is revealing.
-Example: a corporate knowledge base with docs in English and Spanish.
+A corporate knowledge base with documents in English and Spanish is the revealing test.
 A Spanish query must find English docs if they’re relevant.

 With OpenAI text-embedding-3-small, cross-lingual recall is acceptable but there’s bleed — Spanish queries sometimes prioritise mediocre Spanish docs over better English ones.
 With Embed v3 multilingual, semantic similarity is computed better regardless of language.

-For enterprises with multilingual operations (very common in Europe), this is a real differentiator.
+For enterprises with multilingual operations — very common in Europe — this is a real, not theoretical, differentiator.

 Document-Quality Ranking

 The least-documented but most interesting feature: Embed v3 is trained to produce embeddings that already include an intrinsic document-quality signal.
-A document full of HTML-scraped boilerplate has a different direction in vector space than a well-edited one.
+A document full of scraped HTML boilerplate has a different direction in vector space than a well-edited one.

 Vector-DB Integration

+Compatible with all popular vector stores: Pinecone, Qdrant, Weaviate with direct integrations; pgvector works unchanged with dimension=1024; Chroma and Milvus alike.
 The rest of the RAG stack (LangChain, LlamaIndex) has official Cohere connectors.
-Migration from OpenAI is changing the embedding function.
+Migration from OpenAI reduces to changing the embedding function.

-Embed v3 + Cohere Rerank is a powerful combo.
-The flow:
+Embed v3 + Cohere Rerank[2] is a powerful combo for serious pipelines:

 1. Broad recall with Embed v3 (top-100 by similarity).

-Cohere’s internal evaluations (and community ones) show 10-20% relevance improvements vs embedding-only.
-The extra cost is small for serious pipelines.
+Cohere’s and community evaluations show 10-20% relevance improvements vs embedding-only.
+The extra cost is small for production pipelines.

-Private deployment (model in your infra, no data leaves) is available for large customers.
-Regulated cases (finance, health) use it.
+Private deployment — model in your infrastructure, no data leaves — is available for large customers.
+Regulated cases (finance, health) use it habitually.

 • Proprietary model: no weight access for Embed v3.